Skew Brownian motion with dry friction: The Pugachev-Sveshnikov approach: Introduction

 \section{Introduction}

 Brownian motion plays an important role in statistical physics and other applied areas of science.
 The classical physical theory of Brownian motion was developed by Einstein and Smoluchovwski\cite{Einstein} in the beginning of 20th century.
-Their model is based on the assumption that a Brownian particle is weightless, that mathematically leads to the Wiener process.
-The major drawback of this model is that the trajectories are continuous but nowhere differentiable, so velocity cannot be defined.
-A refined theory that gets over this issue by introducing particles' inertia was developed by Ornstein and Uhlenbeck~\cite{Ornstein} later on.
+In this theory, a weightless Brownian particle is driven by the random force resulting from the collision with molecules.
+Also, the friction between this particle and the molecules, in other words the resistant force due to collision, is assumed to be viscous, that is, proportional to the particle's velocity.
+Mathematically, these assumptions lead to the Wiener process.
+The major drawback of this model is that almost all the trajectories of the particle are continuous but nowhere differentiable, so the velocity cannot be defined properly.
+Later on, this problem was solved by Ornstein and Uhlenbeck~\cite{Ornstein}, who developed a refined physical theory that accounts for the particle's inertia.

-In both of the theories, a Brownian particle is driven by the random force resulting from collision of molecules, and the viscous friction takes place, that is, the force is proportional to the velocity of the particle.
-This is not always the case.
-A well-known example of that is the dry (Coloumb) friction of macroscopic materials.
-For this type of friction the resistive force is independent of the speed but depends on the direction of motion.

-Behavior of the mechanical systems with dry friction under random excitation was first studied by Caughey and Dienes~\cite{Caughey} in 60s.
-The Caughey--Dienes process is similar to the Ornstein--Uhlenbeck one up to the replacement of the viscous friction by dry, and its applications include control theory~\cite{Fuller}, seismic mechanics~\cite{Crandall}, communication systems theory~\cite{Lindsey}, radio physics~\cite{Tikhonov}, and nonlinear stochastic dynamics~\cite{Kempe}.
-It should be mentioned that this process also appears in purely mathematical papers~\cite{Shiryaev, Lejay2, Gairat}.
-In 2000s, there was another wave of interest in studying the Caughey--Dienes process~\cite{Gennes}, that exist to this day.
-Some additional publications on the subject can be found in author's work~\cite{Berezin1}.
+A more evolved model of Brownian motion uses an assumption that along with viscous, dry friction is present, which is independent of the particle's speed, but depends on the motion direction.
+Such a model in its simplest form, when the viscous friction is absent, is called Brownian motion with dry friction and was first studied by Caughey and Dienes~\cite{Caughey} in 1960s.
+They considered a process similar to Ornstein--Uhlenbeck's but the linear term was replaced by the sign function.
+This process turned out to be useful in analysis of different phenomena in control theory~\cite{Fuller}, seismic mechanics~\cite{Crandall}, communication systems theory~\cite{Lindsey}, radio physics~\cite{Tikhonov}, nonlinear stochastic dynamics~\cite{Kempe}, and also in pure mathematics~\cite{Shiryaev, Lejay2, Gairat}.
+In 2000s, other applications of the Caughey--Dienes process emerged.
+The major interest was in nanofrictional systems~\cite{Riedo2004}, particles separation~\cite{Eglin2006}, ratchets~\cite{Buguin2006, Fleishman2007}, granular motors~\cite{Talbot2011}, dynamics of granular media~\cite{Hayakawa2004, Hayakawa2005}, and in dynamics of droplets on moving surfaces~\cite{Gennes, Daniel2005, Mettu2010, Goohpattader2010}.
+Some additional publications on the subject can be found in the author's work~\cite{Berezin1}.

-The present paper deals with the so-called skew Caughey--Dienes process, or the skew Brownian motion with dry friction (SBM with dry friction), which generalizes Brownian motion with dry friction in the same way the skew Brownian motion generalizes the Wiener process~\cite{Lejay}.